gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "No," I want to say, but I don't.
 I don't say a word, because hat would be the point?
 The voices are right.
 When I close my eyes, when I let myself think at all, I se him, not her.
-I see him stripping naked after our first fight, laughing easily at the banter around him, untying his hair...
+I see him stripping naked after our first fight, laughing easily at the banter around him, untying his hair…

 Saints.
 Whatever lurks beneath the bridge is only saying what I haven't had the courage to say to myself, what I knew even as I cut my palm in Sehdie's father's